medialab/artoo/scrape.md

 **artoo**'s main goal is to provide you with some useful scraping helpers and this is precisely what the following methods do.

-It is advisable, however, to check the [quick start]({{ site.baseurl }}/quick_start) section of this documentation to find a less exhaustive but more concise presentation about the `artoo.scrape` method.
+It is advisable, however, to check the [quick start]({{ site.baseurl }}/quick_start) section of this documentation to find a less exhaustive but more didactic presentation of `artoo.scrape` method.

 ---